openstack/nova-specs/specs/juno/approved/xenapi-vcpu-topology.rst

 Documentation Impact
 ====================

-The new flavour extra specs and image properties will need to be documented.
+The new flavor extra specs and image properties will need to be documented.
 Guidance should be given to cloud administrators on how to make most effective use of the new features.
 Guidance should be given to the end user on how to use the new features to address their use cases.